Wave-packet revival in a Floquet engineering quadratic potential system: Introduction

 Our main findings are as follows.
 At high drive frequencies, the system is well described by the time-averaged Hamiltonian and supports extended Bloch-like states.
 In the limit of vanishing frequency ($\omega \rightarrow 0 $), the static quadratic confinement dominates, and eigenstates are strongly localized, forming harmonic-oscillator-like and Wannier-Stark-like families.
-Crucially, at intermediate, near-resonant frequencies, we identify critical frequencies $\omega _{c}$ where photon-sector hybridization reorganizes portions of the Floquet spectra into nearly equidistant quasi-energy ladders.
-These ladders are characterized by a pronounced minimum in the normalized variance of nearest-neighbor quasi-energy spacings and coincide with peaks in the \textrm{MIPR}, indicating enhanced localization of the Floquet modes.
-Dynamically, this equidistant structure gives rise to robust Bloch-like revivals: An initial wave packet supported on the ladder subspace exhibits periodic return at times $t_{c}=2\pi /\Delta E$, where $\Delta E$ is the ladder spacing.
+The condition for the emergence of the Floquet ladder structure (nearest-neighbor quasi-energy spacings) is analytically obtained through a gauge transformation, and is numerically identified by a pronounced minimum in the normalized variance $\Delta (\omega )$ of nearest-neighbor quasi-energy spacings.
+Dynamically, this equidistant structure gives rise to robust Bloch-like revivals: An initial wave packet supported on the ladder subspace exhibits periodic return at times $t_{c}=2\pi /\Delta E$, where $ \Delta E$ is the ladder spacing.
 Importantly, we find that in the non-Hermitian regime, the periodic drive can dynamically stabilize an almost real, uniformly spaced quasi-energy ladder, i.e., a near-Hermitian subsector, thereby enabling Hermitian-like revivals even when the underlying static Hamiltonian lacks Hermiticity.
-Our analysis combines analytical Floquet arguments (Sambe space block structure, high-frequency averaging, and perturbative hybridization) with systematic numerical diagonalization of truncated Floquet matrices, spectral diagnostics (spacing variance and \textrm{MIPR}), and time-dependent wave-packet propagation.
+Our analysis combines analytical Floquet arguments (Sambe space block structure, high-frequency averaging, and perturbative hybridization) with systematic numerical diagonalization of truncated Floquet matrices, spectral diagnostics (spacing variance), and time-dependent wave-packet propagation.
 These complementary tools allow us to identify the frequency windows where ladder formation is robust and to verify the resulting revival dynamics.